SARATH-ANSIL/MEDI-HUB/README.md

-# Medi-Hub - Medical Records and AI-Powered Skin Disease Detection
+# Medi-Hub - Medical Records Management System and AI-Powered Skin Disease Detection

 Medi-Hub is a web-based platform that serves as a centralized hub for storing and managing medical records, with additional features to assist caregivers and healthcare professionals.
 The system also includes an AI-powered tool for detecting skin diseases and offering treatment suggestions.
 The application is designed with user-friendly functionality, allowing both patients and medical practitioners to maintain accurate medical histories and ensure emergency notifications are sent when needed.